solo-io/solo-docs/gloo/docs/user_guides/gateway/external_services/ec2_upstream.md

   - version: v1.2.3

 - Set up your EC2 instance
-  - download a demo app: an http response code echo app
+  - Download a demo app: an http response code echo app
-    - this app responds to requests with the corresponding response code
+    - This app responds to requests with the corresponding response code
-      - ex: http://<my-instance-ip>/?code=404 produces a `404` response
+      - ex: http://[my-instance-ip]/?code=404 produces a `404` response
-  - make the app executable
+  - Make the app executable
-  - run it in the background
+  - Run it in the background

 ```bash
 wget https://mitch-solo-public.s3.amazonaws.com/echoapp2